BenAcord/AutoRpt/README.md

 ---

 ## Install
-A work-in-progress shell script is included which is intended to automate the dependencies and .
+A work-in-progress shell script is included which is intended to automate the dependencies and setup.

 ### Dependencies & Caveats
 AutoRpt has only been tested on Kali Linux.